 The Undergraduate Awards is a prestigious and international academic awards program, which is wholly pan-discipline.
 It aims to celebrate and support the world’s brightest and most innovative undergraduate students by recognizing their best coursework and projects.
 The programme has been under the patronage of President of Ireland, Michael D. Higgins, since February 2012.

-The deadline for submissions is May of each year, but has been extended to June 18, 2018.
+The deadline for submissions is June 11 of each year

 What is it?